Dynamic Positioning System

 DP Equipment Class 3 (DP-3)

 A vessel classed under the IMO DP Equipment Class DP-3 or its equivalent is equipped with a DP system that is as redundant as what is defined in DP equipment Class 2.
-In addition to having DP-critical equipment duplicated, these redundancies and their essential complimentary systems shall also be separated by an A-60 class fire shielding and kept in their respective water tight compartment such that no flooding or fire in a single compartment shall render the DP system inoperational.
+In addition to having DP-critical equipment duplicated, these redundancies and their essential complementary systems shall also be separated by an A-60 class fire shielding and kept in their respective watertight compartment such that no flooding or fire in a single compartment shall render the DP system is operational.

 The DP system is advantageous:

 Excellent manoeuvrability – relocation is a matter of a few keystrokes.

 Increased ease of repositioning – no need for complicated structural setups.

 Ease of use – reduces the number of training time required to reach acceptable competence.

 Anchor deployment is not needed – eliminate the risk of damaging underwater installations and natural marine formations.